This post may contain affiliate links. For more information, please see my disclosure policy.

 Vinegar – Vinegar gives this salad a bit of acidity.
 I used regular white vinegar, but you could also substitute golden balsamic or white wine vinegar.

 Fresh dill – Fresh dill weed pairs well with cucumbers and gives this salad the most deliciously fresh flavor.
 I added 2 Tablespoons minced fresh dill.
-Feel free to substitute fresh basil, parsley, or mint.

 how to make Creamy Cucumber Salad